Christoph16478/iq/iq_java.md

 **Explain the Spring Boot key components?**

 There are four important key components of spring-boot are

-Spring Boot auto-configuration.
+- Spring Boot auto-configuration.
-Spring Boot CLI.
+- Spring Boot CLI.
-Spring Boot starter POMs.
+- Spring Boot starter POMs.
-Spring Boot Actuators.
+- Spring Boot Actuators.

 There are two more Spring Boot components

-Spring initializr: To quick start new Spring Boot projects Spring Boot IDEs: We have multiple Spring Boot IDEs for example : Eclipse IDE, IntelliJ IDEA, Spring STS Suite etc Now we will discuss these Spring Boot four components one by one in detail.
+- Spring initializr: To quick start new Spring Boot projects
+- Spring Boot IDEs: We have multiple Spring Boot IDEs for example : Eclipse IDE, IntelliJ IDEA, Spring STS Suite etc

+Now we will discuss these Spring Boot four components one by one in detail:

-Spring Boot AutoConfigurator
+*Spring Boot AutoConfigurator*

 Spring Boot AutoConfigurator is an important key component of Spring Boot.
 Spring-based application requires a lot of configuration in development of the project.
 For example XML Configuration and Annotation Configuration.

 To Minimize this configuration problem and save the time, Spring Boot bring with AutoConfiguraton.
 The main responsibility of the Spring Boot AutoConfigurator is to reduce the Spring XML Configuration and Annotation Configuration.
 In Development of any Spring Boot, We need to do some minimal Annotation configuration and no any single XML configuration.